irezystible/620project/UserTesting.md

 The different buttons for the Share and Share Full Report were confusing to a user.
 He was not sure what the information inside the Share Full Report would be compared to what was already on the detailed report page in game, especially because a lot of the important summary is viewable.

 ### Review by a sighted 9-year old boy who is doing advanced math
+His current math level is high school geometry.
 The notes below are from his personal feedback and were also reviewed by him before posting:

 * It's interesting that the people in the graphics do not have eyes - it makes it more special!
 * The colors and graphics were nice and inviting